microsoft/FluidFramework/tools/simple-component-viewer/README.md

-# Simple SPO Loader
+# Simple Component Loader
-This is a basic page that let's your load SPO components.
+This is a basic page that let's your load Routerlicious or SPO components.

+Components are loaded into their own iFrame so the all act independently of each other.
+They will have their own instance of the code and connect on an independent websocket connection

 ## Getting started
 - run `npm run auth`